-■ GRAPHIC NOVELS AND DISCUSSIONS
+GRAPHIC NOVELS AND DISCUSSIONS

-After students have spent some time familiarizing themselves with comic design elements and the meanings they can carry, it is time to dive into the selected texts and find the elements that communicate specific moods, tones, and emotions.
-We will explore details and how they are used to move a story, capture a reader, or explain an important aspect of the story.
+After students have spent some time familiarizing themselves with comic design elements and the meanings they can carry, it is time to dive into the selected texts.
 We recommend having students choose the book they are going to read from a selection.
 You can give a short book talk on each while showing the illustrations to get students interested.
 It is especially important that they see the illustrations.

 Once students have the books, make sure they slow down and look for the ways the illustrations are working.
 Ask them to use those sticky notes again!
 Finding, identifying, and understanding the ways the written text and illustrations work together is a terrific way to encourage close reading.
 Using sticky notes makes it easier for students to find the evidence they will need for small group discussions and writing prompts.

-Have them tag specific design elements and explain what they mean.
+Have students tag specific design elements and explain what they mean.
 Nothing in a graphic novel is accidental, so these design elements communicate something, sometimes multiple meanings.